 10. Marengo Cave: State’s Most Visited Landmark

 A one-hour road trip from Bloomington will take you to Marengo Cave, Indiana’s most visited National Landmark.
 It is more than just a cave.
 Two walking tours help you explore the caves.
-The Crystal palace & the Dripstone trail tours take you to the formations of flowstone deposits and rooms full of them.
+The Crystal Palace & the Dripstone trail tours take you to the formations of flowstone deposits and rooms full of them.
 These formations form small mounds in the room or protrude from the ceiling of the cave forming pointed cones.
 It is a unique sight.
 Apart from these tours, there are other activities such as gemstone mining, pedal karting, camping & crawling.
 This is an interesting place for children and adults to experience.
+It can also be a great adventure for solo travelers as well.
 Right next to the cave is the Hoosier National Forest, spread over nine counties including Jasper County.
-Jasper County homes a greatest wildlife adventure at Jasper-Pulaski Fish and Wildlife Area.
-It is a must-vist spot for fauna lovers.
+Jasper County homes the greatest wildlife adventure at Jasper-Pulaski Fish and Wildlife Area.
+It is a must-visit spot for fauna lovers.

 Not only is this a top road trip destination, it is also one of the most affordable places in Indiana, making it a budget-friendly place in the state.